I recently came across a friend at my son’s school sports fields.

 I know that girls get injured, too.
 I see them on my regular round of physiotherapy and specialist appointments.
 Girls have their share of freakish accidents – one girl I know dislocated her knee rehearsing for a play, while another impaled her leg on a cello.

 I spend my life neck-deep in stinky, noisy, dangerous boys’ stuff.
-I can only look on longingly at the parade of beautiful girls all dressed up and ready for their big events – their pictures plastered all over Facebook.
+I can only look on longingly at the parade of beautiful girls all dressed up and ready for their big events – their pictures plastered all over social media.

 Recent research suggests this has an impact on a mother’s attitudes and behaviour.
 According to the survey, mothers of girls are more likely to be security conscious, enjoy grocery shopping and want to lose weight.
 Mothers of boys are more likely to use force, be a leader and be complimented for their cooking.

-In my house, sport dominates everything, and at this time of year all spare moments are consumed by rugby.
+In my house, sport dominates everything, and for much of the year all spare moments are consumed by rugby.
 I’ve learned to adapt.

 I no longer try to console my sons after a sporting loss with the words — ‘it’s only a game,’ or ‘as long as you had fun.’